jkunimune/Djastiz/en-Specification.md

 - **"kon"** stands in for missing information in interrogative sentences; and
 - **"l"** stands for the referenced noun in relative clauses.

 _Relative clauses_ are another kind of noun phrase, and the most versatile.
 A relative clause is simply any clause, optionally using "ke" as its particle, with "l" optionally inserted as a noun as late as possible in it.
 It describes anything that could go where "l" is in a full sentence.
 This is commonly used with stative verbs such as "luci", which means "be red".
-Since "luci et on" means "it is red", "ke luci l on" or "luci l on" means "one that is red", or "red thing".
+Since "sa luci et on" means "it is red", "ke luci l on" or "luci l on" means "one that is red", or "red thing".
 It is also frequently used with the vague postposition "ak".
-Since "ciuh ak on et" describes some state of "it" generally related to plants, "ke ciuh ak l on" or "ciuh ak" means "one that is of or related to plants" or "botanical".
+Since "ciuh ak et on" describes some state of "it" generally related to plants, "ke ciuh ak l on" or "ciuh ak" means "one that is of or related to plants" or "botanical".

 A similar but distinct kind of noun phrase is the _content clause_.
-A content clause is syntactically equivalent to a sentence, except that when it takes a patricle, it always take "ke".
+A content clause is syntactically equivalent to a sentence, except that when it takes a particle, it always take "ke".
 Semantically, it references the action or state described by that sentence as a noun.
 This structure is especially useful for verbs like "calu", "continue", which almost always take content clauses as arguments.
 The sentence "puk es nyama", "you eat", can be converted into a content clause and used as such as in "puk es nyama on calu": "you eating continues".
 This can equivalently be phrased as "puk es nyama calu", "you continue to eat".

 Similar to pronouns are _numerals_, which specifically indicate the number of a noun phrase.
 They have special derivation rules and are therefore described in the next subsection.

-Any noun phrase can also be preceeded by a specifier.
+Any noun phrase can also be preceded by a specifier.
 Specifiers manipulate the meanings of noun phrases that describe sets, and each works in a pretty distinct way.
 - **"en"**, "any", indicates that the sentence is true for one element of the noun phrase, regardless of which one is picked;
 - **"ok"**, "each", indicates that the sentence is true for every element of the noun phrase individually;
 - **"alkun"**, "some", specifies that the sentence is true for some subset of the noun phrase;